substantial/ember-animated-outlet/README.md

 - [Node.js](http://nodejs.org/)
 - The NPM package `grunt-cli` (can be installed via `npm install -g grunt-cli`, [see more here](http://gruntjs.com/getting-started))
+- Ruby with Bundler

-Run `npm install` from the project directory to install dependencies.
+Run `npm install && bundle install` from the project directory to install dependencies.

 ### Building

-You can build the project simply by running `grunt` in your terminal.
-If you want to let Grunt watch your files, so it automatically builds every time you change something, you can run `grunt watch`.
+You can build the project simply by running `bundle exec grunt` in your terminal.
+If you want to let Grunt watch your files, so it automatically builds every time you change something, you can run `bundle exec grunt watch`.

 The build process will place the files `ember-animated-outlet.js`, `ember-animated-outlet.min.js` and `ember-animated-outlet.css` in the `dist/` folder.